AeonDigital/Shell-MSE-Main-Module/src/mse/file/config/variable/set/attachments/man/en-us.md

   Type of variable being written.

 Specifies the target variable type of the action.
-- Use "scalar" for simple variables.
+- Use `scalar` for simple variables.
-- Use "array" for one-dimensional arrays.
+- Use `array` for one-dimensional arrays.
-- Use "assoc" for associative arrays..
+- Use `assoc` for associative arrays..

 &nbsp;